 Investors

-According to the Supervisory Board’s own assessment, its current composition meets all of the requirements of the competence profile: Every single area of competence is covered by multiple members of the Supervisory Board.
+According to the Supervisory Board’s own assessment, its current composition meets all of the requirements of the competence profile: Every single area of competence is covered by several members of the Supervisory Board.
 In particular, the in-depth knowledge and experience of the chemical sector and the related value chains, which are crucial for understanding the business activities of BASF, are broadly represented.
-The Supervisory Board also has the essential knowledge of accounting, financial reporting and auditing, including sustainability reporting and its auditing, required for monitoring the management of the company.
+It also has the essential knowledge of accounting, financial reporting and auditing, including sustainability reporting and its auditing, required for monitoring the management of the company.

 According to the Supervisory Board’s own assessment, its current composition also meets all of the independence requirements in full: Eleven of the 12 current members, of which six are shareholder representatives and five are employee representatives, are considered independent based on the above criteria.
-As such, the Supervisory Board’s independence rate stands at 91.7%.
 Only the employee representative Michael Vassiliadis is no longer considered independent as he has been a member of the Supervisory Board since August 2004, and therefore for over 12 years.

-The implementation status of the competence profile, diversity concept, independence requirements and further objectives for the composition of the Supervisory Board is disclosed below in the form of a qualification matrix:
+The following qualification matrices disclose the implementation of the competence profile, diversity concept, independence requirements and further objectives for the composition of the Supervisory Board for each member of the Supervisory Board:

 Qualifications matrix of the shareholder representatives in the Supervisory Board